michalsvorc/documents/aws/frameworks/terraform.md

 ---

+# Presentation

 ## What is Terraform?

 - Terraform is an open-source IaC tool developed by HashiCorp.
-- Quickly describe Hashicorp [ ]TBD
+- HashiCorp is a software company with a freemium business model based in San Francisco, California.
-- It enables the provisioning and management of infrastructure in a declarative and version-controlled manner.
+- Terraform enables the provisioning and management of infrastructure in a declarative and version-controlled manner.
-- Works with multiple cloud providers (AWS, Azure, Google Cloud Platform, etc.) and on-premises environments. (mention Akamai, New Relic)
+- Works with multiple cloud providers (AWS, Azure, Google Cloud Platform, etc.) and on-premises environments.
+(Note: Akamai, New Relic)

 Read more: